Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - base datasets (no mod) cut 8k after rarity all sort
 - initial order preserved

+gpt2-concat-guten-rarity-all-end-2p5k:
+- guten sorted by rarity all, only cutting the most frequent cut of the most successful result

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh